Cost of LivingUpdated March 2026

 Share:XFLRWE

 Lowell, MA is smaller city where a regional hub economy where state government jobs provide stability and local shops fill the gaps.
 That economic DNA directly affects what you'll pay for cost of living, which runs noticeably higher than the national average — about 16% above what most Americans pay.
-With a median household income of $50K and a local market shaped by a balanced labor pool where you'll find competitive quotes if you shop around, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $50K and a local market shaped by a balanced labor pool where you'll find competitive pricing if you compare options, the pricing picture here is more nuanced than a single number suggests.

 Typical Cost Range in Lowell